Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-All candidate PSF objects are then fitted with the selected object model, allowing all of the parameters (PSF and independent) to vary in the fit.
-PSPhot uses the Levenberg-Marquardt minimization technique for the non-linear fitting.
-Non-linear fitting can be very computationally intensive, particularly for if the starting parameters are far from the minimization values.
-PSPhot uses the first and second moments to make a good guess for the centroid and shape parameters for the PSF models.
-Any objects which fail to converge in the fit are flagged as invalid.
+All candidate PSF sources are then fitted with the selected source model, allowing all of the parameters (PSF and independent) to vary in the fit.
+The software uses the Levenberg-Marquardt minimization technique \citep{1992nrca.book.....P,Madsen} for the non-linear fitting.
+Non-linear fitting can be very computationally intensive, particularly if the starting parameters are far from the minimization values.
+The first and second moments are used to make a good guess for the centroid and shape parameters for the PSF models.
+Any sources which fail to converge in the fit are flagged as invalid.

-For the resulting collection of object model parameters, the PSF-dependent parameters of the models are all fitted as a function of position to a 2-D polynomial.
-The order of this polynomial is a user-defined parameter.
-The fitting process for these polynomials is iterative, and rejects the $3-\sigma$ outliers in each of three passes.
-This fitting technique results in a robust measurement of the variation of the PSF model parameters as a function of position without being excessively biased by individual objects which fail drastically.
-Objects whose model parameters are rejected by this iterative fitting technique are also marked as invalid and ignored in the later PSF model fitting stages.
+For the resulting collection of source model parameters, the PSF-dependent parameters of the models are all fitted as a function of position using either the 2-D polynomial or the gridded superpixel representation.
+The maximum order of these fits depends on the number of PSF sources (see Table~\ref{tab:psf.order.nstars}).
+The fitting process for these polynomials is iterative, and rejects the $3\sigma$ outliers in each of three passes.
+This fitting technique results in a robust measurement of the variation of the PSF model parameters as a function of position without being excessively biased by individual sources which are not well described by the PSF model (e.g., galaxies which snuck into the sample).
+Sources whose model parameters are rejected by this iterative fitting technique are also marked as invalid PSF sources and ignored in the later PSF model fitting stages.
+Sources which are actually used to define the PSF model for a given image have the flag bit \code{PM_SOURCE_MODE_PSFSTAR} set.

+The order of the fit or number of grid samples is modified if the number of stars available for the fit is insufficient to justify the highest value.
+Regardless of the requested order, if the number of stars is below the following limits, the order is limited as shown in Table~\ref{tab:psf.order.nstars}.
+Note that the number of grid cells in one dimension is one greater than the equivalent polynomial order.

-All of the PSF-candidate objects are then re-fitted using the PSF model to specify the dependent model parameter values for each object.
-For example, in the case of the elliptical Gaussian model, the shape parameters ($\sigma_x, \sigma_y, \sigma_{xy}$) for each object are set by the coordinates of the object centroid and fixed (not allowed to vary) in the fitting procedure.
+All of the PSF-candidate sources are then re-fitted using the PSF model to specify the PSF-dependent model parameter values for each source.
+For example, in the case of the elliptical Gaussian model, the shape parameters ($\sigma_x, \sigma_y, \sigma_{xy}$) for each source are set by the coordinates of the source centroid and fixed (not allowed to vary) in the fitting procedure.
 The resulting fitted models are then used to determine a metric which tests the quality of the PSF model for this particular image.